-Are you near Termini Station in Rome and wondering if there is anything important to see?
-You’ve come to the right place.
-This article details the top 9 things most famous attractions, monuments, and things to see around Termini Station.
+Are you near Termini Station in Rome and wondering if there’s anything important to see?
+There certainly is!
+In this article, we share the top things to do near Termini Station and Monti, including the most famous attractions, monuments, and museums.

 1. Palazzo Massimo alle Terme (Museo Nazionale Romano)

 You can stroll into Palazzo Massimo with a reservation, buy a ticket, and enjoy tons of incredible works of art.
-Like all the museums on this list, we recommend a tour and can provide a private tour here.
-Contact us, [email protected]
+As with all the museums on this list, we highly recommend a guided tour to bring context to the works.
+We can provide a private tour with an expert guide, simply contact us.
+If you’re going it alone, here are the most notable works of art to see:

 - Frescoes of Villa Farnesina